MathGpn/easy-mcp/README.md

 - uv
 - FastMCP

+## In the "doc/" folder (following official documentation)

+1) 1er terminal : uv run doc/mcp_server.py
+2) 2e terminal : uv run doc/mcp_client.py

+OR by launching the inspector (replaces the client)

+- uv run mcp dev doc/mcp_server.py

+Remarks :

+- Transport type : STDIO
+- Command : uv
+- Arguments : run --with mcp mcp run doc/mcp_server.py

+The client will connect to the server and demonstrate the following:

+- Listing available tools and resources.
+- Calling tools.
+- Fetching list of resources and accessing them.
+- Fetching list of prompts and accessing them.

 ## Try it out (with VS Code Github Copilot client)
 - git clone the repo
 - uv sync